-The big news this week is Facebook Inc. filing for a historic IPO, which could value the social network between $75 billion and $100 billion.
-This will launch the company as one of the biggest U.S stock-market debuts of all time.
+The big news this week is Facebook’s filing for a historic IPO, which could value the social network between $75 billion and $100 billion.
+This will launch the company as one of the biggest U.S stock market debuts of all time.

-This news left us, at Creative Solutions, wondering about what it’s like to work in this billion-dollar company which has grown to become a powerhouse right in front of our eyes.
+This news left us, at Creative Solutions, wondering about what it’s like to work in this billion-dollar company, which has grown to into a powerhouse right in front of our eyes.

-Medical benefits expand 100 percent coverage for employees including vision, dental, disability, health and life insurance, and cover dependents for up to 50 percent.
-Facebook also provides an Employee Assistance Program and 401 K. And let’s not forget the 4 months paternity/maternity leave accompanied by a $4,000 credit, followed by a $3,000 reimbursement for childcare if the child is less than five years old and was born after the employee’s start date.
+Medical benefits span 100 percent coverage for employees including vision, dental, disability, health and life insurance, and cover dependents for up to 50 percent.
+Facebook also provides an Employee Assistance Program and 401k.
+And let’s not forget the four months paternity/maternity leave accompanied by a $4,000 credit, followed by a $3,000 reimbursement for childcare if the child is less than five years old and was born after the employee’s start date.

 Offering free food and 21 days of paid time off is not the key to why their employees keep the engine running.
-What might be more relevant in Facebook’s success is how they manage organizational culture and behavior.
+What might be more relevant to Facebook’s success story is how they manage organizational culture and behavior.

 Job satisfaction is the intrinsic motivation, which results in productivity.